Jenishpr100/SpamPing/README.md

 const MESSAGE = "@everyone UwU UwU Nyaa Nyaa";
 ```

-The `@everyone UwU UwU Nyaa Nyaa` is the thing that is going to be spammed.
+The `@everyone UwU UwU Nyaa Nyaa` is the thing that is going to be sent.
-- You can chnage it as your linking
+- You can chnage it as your liking

   ---